For Peat's Sake: An Ode to Ardbeg.

 Outside of the core four, Ardbeg experimented with abandon.
 We don’t know how many of these experiments never left the blending room, but what made it out was often spectacular – from the super smoky heights of Supernova to the spicy, shot of espresso punch of Alligator, Ardbeg has consistently produced ‘wonderful oddities’ for the last twenty years.
 Nowhere is this better demonstrated than in the annual ‘Ardbeg Day’ release, now it its 8th iteration.
 From casks with differently charred heads (Auriverdes) to rum (Drum) & Manzanilla sherry (Ardbog) casks through virgin Black Sea oak (Kelpie), this annual release is has become a date circled in the calendars of whisky fans all over the world.

-Written by Anna Rogan, Luvians Bottle Shop St Andrews
+Written by Archie McDiarmid, Luvians Bottle Shop St Andrews

 Wednesday 2nd October sees the launch of the newest addition to the Supernova series.
 As usual this will be released for sale right here on the website from around 10am.
 See you there, Ardbeg Lovers!